jacobp100/postcss-remove-classes/README.md

 # postcss-remove-classes

 Removes all instances of one or more class selectors from a CSS file.
+Accepts one argument that specifies which class names must be removed.
+This must be a single string, an array of strings, or a RegExp instance.

 ```bash
 npm i --save-dev postcss-remove-classes